Construction Management Summer Academy for Young Women: June 4-8, 2019

 With her experience in the construction industry, as well as the partnerships she has formed with industry experts, Lauren is excited to explore with students how construction managers contribute to the complex process of building and shaping the built environment.

-Applications are currently available.
+Applications are currently available and close at midnight on April 25, 2019.
 Notifications will be sent no later than May 1, 2019.
 As this is a scholarship camp, students selected for the program will have the $800 camp fee waived.

 For your application, you will need:

 - A $25 non-refundable application fee payable upon registration

 - A copy of your most recent transcript or report card (un-official copies allowed)

 - A letter of recommendation from a teacher, mentor, or coach

 - One (1) brief essay (300 words or less) answering the question: Why are you interested in learning more about the construction management field?